romanmicuda/fraud-detection-system/README.md

      - Discuss the model's performance, especially focusing on the trade-offs between precision and recall in the context of fraud detection.

 ### 4. **Model Tuning**
    - Implement techniques like oversampling (SMOTE) or undersampling to address class imbalance.
    - Explore cost-sensitive learning methods.

 ### 5. **Ethical Considerations**
-   - **Task 6.1:** **Discuss Ethical Implications**
    - Write a short report discussing the ethical considerations of fraud detection.
    - Consider issues like false positives/negatives, privacy concerns, and potential biases in your model.

 ### 6. **Documentation and Reporting**
    - **Task 7.1:** **Write a Comprehensive Report**